 The potential for 5G to enhance existing technology and lead the way for more innovative connected systems, and potentially society-changing machines such as self-driving cars, is only set to grow.

-5G is the future of telecoms until 6G comes along.
-But for most, it's perhaps not quite the right time to jump on the 5G bandwagon.
+5G is definitely the future of telecoms – at least until 6G comes along.
+However, for most, it's perhaps not quite the right time to abandon 4G completely.

 Next-generation time series: Forecasting for the real world, not the ideal world